-My interest is in developing a universalist view of the Palestine question in the US, in contrast to the orthodoxy of Noam Chomsky and his school.
-This outlook emphasizes the “strategic asset” view of the US-Israel relationship, “anti-occupation” rhetoric, ahistorical human rights and international law, and “solutions” discourse.
+As Israel gives Gaza the Warsaw Ghetto treatment, it is more urgent than ever that we overturn the orthodoxy of Noam Chomsky and his followers who dominate the left, such as it is.
+Their outlook emphasizes the “strategic asset” view of the US-Israel relationship, “anti-occupation” rhetoric, ahistorical human rights and international law, and “solutions” discourse.
 This outlook is designed to conceal Zionism and Jewish agency in the US.
 The Chomskyite orthodoxy has suppressed understanding and criticism of the “Israel lobby”, and of the history and nature of Zionism, and its general historical import.
 This view is often explicitly Zionist, where it does not avoid the subject.

 A universalist view would acknowledge frankly the role of the “Israel lobby” and its catastrophic effects on the US, which include 9/11 and several wars; and the nature of Zionism, from the critical historiography of a handful of honest Israeli scholars.
 It would oppose Zionism explicitly, in the machinations of the protean “Israel lobby”, and in the theory and practice of the state of Israel.
 It would draw on the Jewish approaches to universalism, including classical Reform Judaism, the Marxist internationalism in which Jews were prominent, and what the late Israel Shahak called the “modern, secular Jewish tradition”, which he dated from Spinoza.